California Disability Insurance (DI)

 Employers with a voluntary plan are also required to report claim information to the CA EDD.
 MetLife’s CA VDI/PFL consulting firm will assist customers with ongoing reporting requirements.

-A CA VDI/PFL voluntary plan does not require annual re-approvals by the state
+CA VDI/PFL voluntary plans do not require annual re-approvals by the state.

 Mandatory Plan Changes